782618297/io_scene_scs/Home.md

 > NOTE: We strongly advise that you read at least these pages: [[Installation]], [[Terminology and Basics]], [[Conversion Tools]] and [[Global Settings]].

+### Mod Creation Pipeline

+For creation of mods you will need:

+1. SCS Blender Tools - for content creation
+2. SCS Conversion Tools - for converting content from 1. step to game compatible files
+3. File archiver and browser - for packing and copying files from  2. step to "mod" folder

 ### Content

 * Intro